-Conclusions about the physical processes affecting outlet channel behavior and recommendations for 2017 management are summarized below.
+Conclusions about the physical processes affecting outlet channel behavior and recommendations for 2019 management are summarized below.

-2.1 CONCLUSIONS: PHYSICAL PROCESSES AFFECTING OUTLET CHANNEL BEHAVIOR
+2.1 CONCLUSIONS: PHYSICAL PROCESSES AFFECTING BEACH AND INLET BEHAVIOR

-- The location of the outlet channel, at the interface of the Russian River estuary and the surf zone of the Pacific Ocean, is a dynamic system influenced by river discharge, ocean waves, and sand transport.
-As such, the outlet channel will be subject to variable forcing at hourly, tidal, and monthly timescales.
-In order for the outlet channel mouth to preserve its function in this active transport zone, the net sediment transport must be small, even though the gross sediment transport is large.
-To sustainably meet its performance criteria, the outlet channel must be resilient in the face of this variable forcing.
-This resiliency is difficult to predict. - 2.
-Under current management of the Russian River watershed and estuary, there has been one documented occurrence of target outlet channel conditions occurring during the proposed management season of May 15 to October 15 for the sixteen year period of record (1999 to 2016).
-Outlet channel conditions occurred in June 2010 and persisted for about one week before closing.
-More typically, as a result of natural processes and existing artificial breaching practice, the connection between the estuary and the ocean has been observed in one of two states: bi-directional tidal exchange (88% of the time during the 1999-2008 management periods) or fully closed with no exchange (12% of the time). - Conditions similar to target outlet channel performance criteria were observed outside the management period five times between 1999 and 2016.
+- 1. The location of beach, at the interface of the Russian River estuary and the surf zone of the Pacific Ocean, is a dynamic system influenced by river inflows, ocean tides, ocean waves, and sand transport.
+As such, the beach will be subject to variable forcing at hourly, tidal, and monthly timescales.
+Natural variability in these forcing processes, both individually and in combination, are the primary causes of beach change.
+The ongoing monitoring, analyses, and management of the beach and estuary have demonstrated the limited capacity for beach management to override these natural forcing processes. - 2.
+In order for an outlet channel to preserve its function in this active transport zone, the net sediment transport must be small, even though the gross sediment transport is large.
+To sustainably meet the performance criteria, an outlet channel must be resilient in the face of this variable forcing.
+This resiliency is difficult to predict. - 3.
+Under current management of the Russian River watershed and estuary, there have been two documented occurrences of outlet channel conditions naturally occurring during the proposed management season of May 15 to October 15 for the seventeen-year period of record (1999 to 2018).
+Persistent outlet channel conditions occurred in June 2010 and June-July 2017 and lasted for about one week before closing.
+More typically, as a result of natural processes and existing artificial breaching practice, the connection between the estuary and the ocean has been observed in one of two states: bi-directional tidal exchange (88% of the time during the 1999-2008 management periods) or fully closed with no exchange (12% of the time). - 4.
+Naturally-occurring conditions similar to an outlet channel were observed outside the management period five times between 1999 and 2018.
 These events appeared to be extended transitions to fully tidal conditions rather than stable conditions.
-Estuary water levels steadily declined throughout all events and the estuary typically returned to tidal exchange within 48 hours. - 4.
-To meet the performance criteria, the outlet channel geometry must simultaneously meet two key constraints: convey sufficient discharge from the estuary to the ocean to preserve constant water levels in the estuary and preserve channel function by avoiding closure or breaching.
-These two constraints can be in conflict, since both conveyance capacity to preserve estuary water levels and the potential for breaching increase with flow rates but closure is more likely for lower flow rates. - The target outlet channel is subject to two failure modes: (1) closure caused by deposition, leading to estuary water levels to rise and possibly cause flooding, and (2) breaching caused by scour, leading to tidal exchange and marine conditions in the estuary.
-Of the two failure modes, breaching is more detrimental to NMFS's goal of reducing or eliminating exposure of the estuary to tidal water levels and saline inflow.
-Once breaching occurs, the estuary may persist in a breached state for weeks or months before the target outlet channel can reform.
-The immediate impact of closure is only increasing estuary water levels, which allows time for management action to prevent habitat loss.
+Estuary water levels steadily declined throughout all events and the estuary typically returned to tidal exchange within 48 hours. - 5.
+Beach management to facilitate an outlet channel has been implemented five times since 2009.
+Three of the implemented outlet channels ended with self-breaching, one ended with closure, and one ended with breaching, probably due to additional excavation by an unknown party. - 6.
+To meet the performance criteria, an outlet channel geometry must simultaneously meet two key constraints: (1) convey sufficient discharge from the estuary to the ocean to preserve water levels in the estuary below flood stage and (2) preserve channel function by avoiding closure or breaching.
+These two constraints can be in conflict, since both conveyance capacity to preserve estuary water levels and the potential for breaching increase with flow rates but closure is more likely for lower flow rates.